sandredd/cs404.1-1/student-setup.md

 - [IntelliJ IDEA](https://www.jetbrains.com/idea/download)
   - **NOTE**: use the latest version that starts with `2019`.
 Avoid version numbers starting with `2020`.
 The Bazel plugin doesn't work with some of the latter versions of IntelliJ.
-  - **NOTE**: the Bazel plugin for IntelliJ IDEA is known not to work very well with Windows and Java projects.
-This isn't to say that others haven't been successful in the past.
   - Once installed, open IntelliJ IDEA and open the preferences pane
   - Search for and install the following extensions within IntelliJ IDEA
     - `Bazel` by Google